 - Something similar happens with Lip's hair in Panel de Pon; she has a swirl on the right side of her head and a flipped-up part on the other.
 Naturally, this gets reversed when any of her sprites are mirrored.
 For bonus points, her Vs. Mode artwork is only displayed in its "correct" orientation if player 2 selects her in multiplayer!

-- Link is left-handed, but in the first few The Legend of Zelda games his sword and shield will switch hands depending on which way he's facing.
+- Most of the incarnations of Link are left-handed, but in the first few The Legend of Zelda games his sword and shield will switch hands depending on which way he's facing.
 The player's guide for A Link to the Past mentioned how Link superstitiously kept his shield between him and Death Mountain.
 Actually averted in The Legend of Zelda: Link's Awakening since Link will always have his sword in his left hand and his shield on his right if equipped.

 - Werewolf: The Last Warrior had a hilarious usage where certain types of guards would see the player and shout "OH!" before going for their guns.
 If they were facing a certain way, their cry of alarm, exclamation mark and all, would be totally flipped around (!HO).